sttrayno/DevNet-Associate-Exam-Guide/README.md

 ## Books

 For those who like to use a book for certifcation study.
 There is also a book from CiscoPress specifically for the DEVASC exam.
-Hard copy is officially released however availability is limited.
+The hard copy is officially released however availability is limited currently but can be ordered.
 The ebook version is scheduled to be released in July.

 [Hard Copy](https://www.amazon.co.uk/dp/0136642969/ref=cm_sw_r_cp_api_i_jbT1EbQCBD4DE)